3D Modeling Techniques IronCAD vs Solidworks Lesson Three Smart Shapes &

 drop design paradigm.

-with overly complex sketching procedures.
+with overly complex constrained sketching procedures.
 I was so unimpressed that

-be streamlined even within their existing system.
-I call it feature
+be implemented even within their existing system.
+I call it

 While creating 3D models from drawing is the very best